noopurj/ccf/exercises/exercise4.md

 | Scissors | Rock     | You lose |
 | Scissors | Paper    | You win  |
 | Scissors | Scissors | Draw     |

+2. After the computer chooses, we need to decide who wins.